 While a Class 1 felony can land you up to 15 years in state prison, that Class X felony could double your jail time.
 That’s not all.

-Other aggravating circumstances, such as bodily injury sustained by the victim, may also lead to enhanced sentencing.
+Other aggravating circumstances, such as a bodily injury sustained by the victim, may also lead to enhanced sentencing.
 Another consideration is how long a victim was considered to be “held.”

 When an offender is determined to have held a victim for longer than 180 days, it’s up to the judge’s discretion whether additional penalties will be tacked on to a sentence.